chen7david/entix-api/README.md

 Jest is configured for TypeScript, with type definitions registered in the appropriate `tsconfig` files to ensure editor and build-time support for Jest globals.

+### Deployment

+For production deployment, follow these steps:

+1. Build the application: `npm run build`
+2. Run in production: `npm start`

+See the [Deployment Guide](docs/deployment.md) for detailed instructions.

 ## Links

 - [TypeScript Setup](docs/setup-typescript.md)